connorads/meet-kicker/README.md

 [![Add to Chrome](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/meet-kicker-%F0%9F%A6%B6/aonhapalnnnjlonafnammcbnafmafmpg)

+🚨 This is not a hack.
+You need to have permission to kick people already.
+This is just an app to make it quicker & easier to kick other people. 🚨

-⚠ Restart Chrome after installation
+⚠ May need to restart Chrome after installation

 1. Click on the Meet Kicker extension icon to kick someone at random
 2. Keep kicking until you have no friends left